-Found in nineteenth century with the aim of collecting the materials transferred from the city's civic museum, over time it has been enriched with many finds, the result of various excavation campaigns conducted to date by the Archaeological Superintendence of Calabria.
+Found in early nineteenth century with the aim of collecting the materials transferred from the city's civic museum, over time it has been enriched with many finds, the result of various excavation campaigns conducted to date by the Archaeological Superintendence of Calabria.

 A good hypothesis on the origin and the dating of the two statues could be:

 • The Bronze A (the young man) could represent Tideo, a ferocious hero of Aetolia, son of the god Ares and protected by the goddess Athena.

 • The Bronze B (the old man) would instead be Anfiarao, the prophet warrior who prophesied his own death under the walls of Thebes.

 Both of them in fact participated in the mythical expedition of the city of Argos against that of Thebes, which, as the same Anfiarao had predicted, had a disastrous conclusion.

 To signal the Head of Philosopher from Porticello, also this coming from the bottom of the sea.

 Curiosity: the 9 September 1981 le Poste Italiane they issue the first stamp depicting the Riace Bronzes.

 Address: Piazza Giuseppe De Nava, 26 - 89123 Reggio Calabria